-- Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary. - Plan physicians must provide or arrange your care. - The calendar year deductible is \$700 Self Only or \$1,400, Self Plus One or Self and Family under the High Option and \$850 Self Only or \$1,700 Self Plus One or Self and Family under the Standard Option.
+Important things you should keep in mind about these benefits: • Please remember that all benefits are subject to the definitions, limitations, and exclusions in this brochure and are payable only when we determine they are medically necessary.
+Plan physicians must provide or arrange your care. • The calendar year deductible is \$850 Self Only or \$1,700 Self Plus One or Self and Family under the Standard Option.
 Your actual deductible may be reduced by your participation in activities that fund your Health Incentive Account (HIA).
 The deductible is waived for services that require a copayment.
 The deductible is also waived for preventive screenings and certain immunizations.
-We added "(No deductible)" to show when the calendar year deductible does not apply. - You are protected by an annual catastrophic limit for out-of-pocket expenses for covered services.
-Under the High Option, after your share of deductibles, copayments and coinsurance total \$5,000 for Self Only, or \$10,000 for Self Plus One or Self and Family in any calendar year, benefits for covered services increases to 100% for the remainder of the calendar year.
+We added "(No deductible)" to show when the calendar year deductible does not apply. • You are protected by an annual catastrophic limit for out-of-pocket expenses for covered services.
 Under Standard Option, after your share of deductibles, copayments and coinsurance total \$6,000 for Self Only, or \$12,000 for Self Plus One or Self and Family in any calendar year, benefits for covered services increases to 100% for the remainder of the calendar year.
-Certain expenses do not count toward your out-of-pocket maximum and you must continue to pay these expenses once you reach your out-of-pocket maximum, such as expenses in excess of the Plan's benefit maximum, amounts in excess of the Plan allowance, or if you use non-participating providers. - Be sure to read Section 4, Your costs for covered services, for valuable information about how cost sharing works.
-Also read Section 9 about coordinating benefits with other coverage, including with Medicare. - The services listed below are for the charges billed by a physician or other health care professional for your surgical care.
-See Section 5(c) for charges associated with the facility (i.e., hospital, surgical center, etc.). - YOUR PHYSICIAN MUST GET PRIOR AUTHORIZATION FOR SOME SURGICAL PROCEDURES.
-Please refer to the prior authorization information shown in Section 3 to be sure which services require precertification and identify which surgeries require precertification.

-Benefit Description You pay After the calendar year deductible Note: The calendar year dedu ctible applies to all of the benefits in this Section.
-Surgical procedures High Option Standard Option A comprehensive range of services, such as: 15% of the Plan allowance 20% of the Plan allowance Operative procedures • Treatment of fractures, including casting Normal pre- and post-operative care by the surgeon Correction of amblyopia and strabismus Endoscopy procedures Biopsy procedures Removal of tumors and cysts • Correction of congenital anomalies (see Reconstructive surgery )
+Certain expenses do not count toward your out-of-pocket maximum and you must continue to pay these expenses once you reach your out-of-pocket maximum, such as expenses in excess of the Plan's benefit maximum, amounts in excess of the Plan allowance, or if you use non-participating providers. • Be sure to read Section 4, Your costs for covered services , for valuable information about how cost sharing works.
+Also read Section 9 about coordinating benefits with other coverage, including with Medicare. • The services listed below are for the charges billed by a physician or other health care professional for your surgical care.
+See Section 5(c) for charges associated with the facility (i.e., hospital, surgical center, etc.).
+PROCEDURES .
+Please refer to the prior R AUTHORIZATION FOR SOME SURGICAL authorization information shown in Section 3 to be sure identify which surgeries require precertification.
+Benefit Description You pay After the calendar year deductible Note: The calendar year deductib le applies to all of the benefits in this Section.
+Surgica l procedures Standard Option A comp prehensive range of services, such as: 20% of the Plan allowance - ative procedures tment of fractures, including casting nal pre- and post-operative care by the surgeon Corr ection of amblyopia and strabismus • Endo oscopy procedures Biop sy procedures oval of tumors and cysts ection of congenital anomalies (see onstructive surgery) • Surg ical treatment of morbid obesity (bariatric ery)